 Elementary students (grades Kindergarten through 5th) participate in the annual St. John’s Spelling Bee.

 As part of St. John’s science program, fourth and fifth grade students compete individually by selecting a topic of interest to investigate.
 Then, using the Scientific Method, they create a project to enter in the fair.
 Students in early preschool 2’s through the third grade participate with a class project.
-Additionally, fourth and fifth grade students go on to compete at the regional level at the Southwestern Association of Episcopal School Science Fair.

 The Week of the Young Child is an annual celebration hosted by National Association for the Education of Young Children.
 St. John’s sets this week aside to celebrate the students in St. John’s preschool (EPK 2 – PK4) program through various exciting activities.